Ophthalmology - Practice Services

 Comprehensive Eye Exams

-Comprehensive eye exams are performed Monday-Friday by our board-certified veterinary ophthalmologists.
-Comprehensive testing includes high-magnification slit-lamp examination, Schirmer tear test, fluorescein test, tonometry (to measure intraocular pressure) and indirect ophthalmoscopy (to visualize the retina).
+Comprehensive eye exams are performed Monday-Saturday by our board-certified veterinary ophthalmologists.
+Comprehensive testing includes high-magnification slit-lamp examination, Schirmer tear test, fluorescein dye test, tonometry (to measure intraocular pressure) and indirect ophthalmoscopy (to visualize the retina).

 Canine Eye Certification Exams